smithkernel/Fivem-Exec/README.md

 <h1 align="center">
-  Exec Bypass 💉
+  Exec 💉
 </h1>

 <p align="center">
-  Fivem Exec Bypass
+  Exec Bypass that you don't need to inject it into the game.
 </p>